Major Credit Bureaus in the USA

-There are three major credit-reporting bureaus that play the main roles in consumer credit ratings across the United States: Experian, TransUnion, and Equifax.
+There are three major credit-reporting bureaus that record, calculate, and deliver consumer credit ratings across the United States: Experian, TransUnion, and Equifax.
 They collect, analyze, and manage US consumer data related to all types of financial transactions including credit and other payment obligations.
-This data is issued in the form of what is known as a credit report, which aids them in providing banks, loan companies, credit card companies, and other lenders upon request.
-The score itself and other information within the report are what help these institutions to determine a consumer's creditability rating, and worthiness for new lines of credit.
+This data is issued in the form of what is known as a credit report.
+Your credit report is what the bureaus provide to banks, loan companies, credit card companies, and other lenders upon request.
+The score itself and other information within the report are what help these institutions to determine a consumer's worthiness for new lines of credit.

 Credit reports are full of various financial information regarding credit lines and an individual's credit history but are based mainly on a three-digit credit score.
 This credit score is a point system that typically ranges between 300 and 850, with the higher number of points representing a higher and better credit score.

 The credit score impacts not only the general size of a loan a consumer can qualify for but also the interest rates on those loans.
 A credit score may also be required when renting a home or business space, and even as an employment pre-qualification process.
 For these reasons, Equifax, Experian, and TransUnion all offer several credit screening products to best suit the needs of the party requesting a credit report.

 Let’s get a closer look at each of the credit bureaus